nilotpalsarkar-289/ECE-Learning-Resources/README.md

 # ECE-Learning-Resources

 Welcome to the **ECE Learning Resources** repository!
-This collection of resources is designed to assist students and professionals in learning the core subjects of Electronics and Communications Engineering (ECE).
+This collection of resources is designed to assist students and professionals to learn the core subjects of Electronics and Communications Engineering (ECE).
 Whether you're preparing for exams, working on projects, or seeking to enhance your skills, this repository offers useful materials and tutorials.

 ## 📚 Subjects Covered:
 - **Engineering Mathematics [EM]**